Welcome to SEGL TV!

 SEGL TV is powered by Zoom.
 You do not need to sign up for Zoom or install the Zoom software to participate in our conversations, though there are a few limitations if you do not - namely, you will only be able to see the hosts during the conversation.

 If you have already used Zoom on your preferred device:

-Click here to join the meeting at the listed time!
+Scroll the correct event below, and click the “Join Now” to join the meeting at the listed time!

 We recommend entering your first name and last initial and, if applicable, the year you graduated (or had a child graduate) from SEGL, e.g. “John A.” or “Sarah B., Fall ‘21” or “Maria G., parent Fall ‘21”.

 To join the conversation, review the instructions labeled “Zoom Teleconferencing Software.”

 You can find a recording of this videoconference at this link: https://vimeo.com/738982760/a84146aeeb

 SEGL DC Parent Meeting and Graduation, Spring 2022

 Use the link at the bottom of this post to join the Zoom meeting; the passcode is seglgrads! (including the exclamation point).